pantsing/hector/README.md

 hector
 ======

 Golang machine learning lib.
-Currently, it can be used to solve binary classification problems.
+It's forked form github.com/xlvector/hector, but has been rebuild for clearer CLI commands and algorithms scalability.

 # Supported Algorithms